Disney and Universal Sue Midjourney for AI-Generated Character Copyright Infringement

 Hollywood Giants Take Legal Action Against AI Image Generator

-In a groundbreaking move, Disney and NBCUniversal have filed a lawsuit against Midjourney, a San Francisco-based AI image-synthesis company, accusing it of copyright infringement.
-The lawsuit, filed in the US District Court in Los Angeles, marks the first major legal action by Hollywood studios against a generative AI company 1.
+In a groundbreaking move, Disney and NBCUniversal have filed a lawsuit against Midjourney, a San Francisco-based AI image-synthesis company, accusing it of copyright infringement 1.
+The complaint, filed in US District Court in Los Angeles, marks the first major legal action by Hollywood studios against a generative AI company, potentially setting a precedent for future cases in the rapidly evolving field of artificial intelligence and copyright law 3.

 The Allegations